 Skip to Content

-Solved: How do I fix Visual Studio Community Edition “Your license has expired” or “Your evaluation period has ended” problem?
+How to fix Visual Studio Community license has expired or evaluation period has ended issue?

 Visual Studio 2019 Community Edition showing the post-install message “Your license has expired” or “Your evaluation period has ended”.
 Follow the below solution to resolve this problem and continue to use it.